Weald-Creative/Kairos-SDK-iOS/README.md

 Kairos SDK (iOS)
 ==============

-Kairos is the easist way include face-recognition technology in your iOS apps.
+Kairos is the easist way include **Face-Recognition** technology in your iOS apps.
 This is the iOS wrapper for the Kairos Face-Recognition API.
-The package includes both the SDK as well as an example app project.
+The package includes both the **SDK** as well as an **example app project**.
 Continue reading to learn how to integrate Kairos into your own iOS app.